johntmvu/odin-recipes/README.md

 # odin-recipes

-Basic recipe website using html
+Basic recipe website using HTML

 Consists of main index page and links to recipes